 He poured himself a cup from the pot of coffee Susan had made for him but he decided to skip the shower.

 It was still for 15 minutes, then a breeze blew past Synco in a direction that was unusual for morning breezes.
 It blew toward the gorge rim instead of away like it usually did as the light from the sun advanced across the high desert.

 He pocketed the taser-like gun.
 Whatever it was, Synco thought, he was probably going to need it.
 As he opened the door to Susan Alexander’s house to leave, he saw a post-it note over a basket with “Charger for the gun” written on it and an arrow.

 They thought of almost everything, Synco thought and barked a little laugh, except for what I do next.

 He placed the new gun and its charger in the glove box and started up the old blue Subaru he had acquired for the stake-out.
 Some people have a burn phone, Synco thought, but I use burn vehicles.
 The VIN number was ground off and the plates belonged to a newly crushed Dodge Neon.

-He tugged black ball cap onto his head, backwards, making him look like the vato he knew he essentially was.
+He tugged the black ball cap onto his head, backward, making him look like the vato he knew he essentially was.
 The guys in the big black Lexus didn’t even give him a second look as he drove off past them.
 The rooster tail of dust streaming from behind their car was like a signal to clear out.